Pickleboyonline/solid-native/README.md

-# solid-native
+# Solid Native
-React Native but for Solid.JS
+React Native but for Solid.JS, powered by Deno!

 React Native is nice, but it has the following issues:
 1. Difficult upgrades and installations